rouge-ruby/rouge/README.md

   designed for Pygments.

-* `Rouge::Formatters::HTMLTable.new(formatter, opts={})` will output an HTML table containing numbered lines.
+* `Rouge::Formatters::HTMLTable.new(formatter, opts={})` will output an HTML table containing numbered lines similar to `Rouge::Formatters::HTMLLineTable`, except that the table from this formatter has just a single table-row.
+  Therefore, while the table is more DOM-friendly for JavaScript scripting, long code lines will mess with the column alignment.
 Options are:
     * `start_line: 1` - the number of the first line
     * `line_format: '%i'` - a `sprintf` template for the line number itself
     * `table_class: 'rouge-table'` - a CSS class for the table